-- 1. The GETSHOPZ EXEC is run from the default MAINTvrm user ID or equivalent. - 2.
-The default TCP/IP server userid is taken from TCPIP DATA when available. - 3.
+- 1. The GETSHOPZ utility is run from the default MAINTvrm user ID or equivalent. - 2.
+The default TCP/IP server user ID is taken from TCPIP DATA when available. - 3.
 Several options apply only to direct-to-host download and are ignored when using the workstation upload mode in the web interface. - 4.
 Use the DEFAULTS operand to specify the default options for the RUN command.
 The set of options specified replaces previously-set options.
 The DEFAULTS operand without any options is used to display the current set of options. - 5.
 For token-based authentication, a fresh token is generated each time the web interface is started.
-The displayed URL with the token must be copied and pasted into the browser address field.
+The displayed URL with the token must be copied and pasted into the browser address field. - 6.
+For GETSHOPZ EXTRACT to verify the contents of the package, all files for the order must be processed in a single invocation of GETSHOPZ.
+The input files are identified by a wildcard file specification, or with the LIST option.
+The input files are not removed by GETSHOPZ, so additional disk space is required to also hold the extracted (larger) SERVLINK files.
+Use the DISK option to store the SERVLINK files on another file mode.
+The SERVLINK files are produced only when the GIMPAF2 file was included and the signature has been verified.